 People are supported by staff that are safely vetted, trained, and well supported in their roles.
 Pre-employment checks including references and Disclosure and Barring Service (DBS) certificates are applied for prior to employment commencing.
 These checks are important as they determine a person's suitability to work with vulnerable people.
 Support staff receive regular supervision and appraisals relevant to their roles.
 The RI has provided assurances additional training will be arranged to ensure staff receive more individually tailored training in line with the needs of the people who use the service.
-There are effectual monitoring systems for staff DBS checks and registrations with Social Care Wales, the workforce regulator.
+There are effective monitoring systems for staff DBS checks and registrations with Social Care Wales, the workforce regulator.
 Staff are also supported to obtain further social care qualifications.

 People can benefit from a service which has a happy staff team and focuses on well-being within the workforce.
 Feedback from staff is very positive, particularly around the organisation of their rota and ability to work with the same group of individuals in set areas which provides continuity.
 Care workers feel confident in their roles and can access and record information about people that is clear and easy to follow.
 Support staff are motivated, they feel valued, well trained and supported by the management team.
-One care worker told us, "It's a good company to work for, the best thing is their approach and flexibility, they are really supportive."
+One care worker told us, "Management are flexible, you get good support to manage your childcare commitments."